How Much Should You Put Down On a House? (It’s Not Always 20%)

 Michener says it’s important for buyers to really look at their income levels and understand what they can afford, and to get creative with their lender in regards to determining the optimum down payment and loan.
 Buyers should also keep in mind that changes in the market can affect their buying power, both positively and negatively.

 “If we have another market crash, banks hold onto their money more and aren’t as willing to lend to people who have lower credit scores or lesser down payment,” he says.
-“Interest rates are likely to be higher, lenders aren’t going to give loans as freely.”
+“Interest rates are likely to be higher, and lenders aren’t going to give loans as freely.”

-Header Image Source: (Shutterstock.com/William Potter)
+Header Image Source: (iriana88w/ Depositphotos)